Quasi-variance

 Quasi-variances are approximations of variances.
 Quasi-variances are statistics associated with the parameter estimates (coefficients) of the different levels of categorical explanatory variables within statistical models.
 Quasi-variances can be presented alongside parameter estimates to enable readers to assess differences between any combinations of parameter estimates for a categorical explanatory variable.
 The approach is beneficial because such comparisons are not usually possible without access to the full variance-covariance matrix for the estimates.

 Using quasi-variance estimates addresses the reference category problem.
 The underlying idea was first proposed by Ridout but the technique was set out by David Firth and Renee Menezes.
 The suitability of this technique for social science data analysis has been demonstrated.
-An on-line tool for the calculation of quasi-variance estimates is available and a short technical description of the methodology is provided.

-Quasi-variances can be calculated in Stata using the QV module and can also be calculated in R using the package qvcalc.